pgtipping/the-synth-rag/memory-bank/activeContext.md

 #### Documents Page Issue

 - ✅ Identified and fixed HTTP 500 error on the documents page
-- ✅ Root cause: SQL query referenced a non-existent "use_case" column in the database
+- ✅ Root cause: Missing "use_case" column in the database
 - ✅ Solution:
+  - Created a Node.js script to add the "use_case" column to the documents table
-  - Removed "use_case" column from SQL query and DocumentRow interface
+  - Restored the use_case field in the DocumentRow interface
-  - Updated document normalization logic to handle missing fields
+  - Restored the useCase filtering functionality in the document-list component
-  - Documents API now returns data correctly
+  - Documents API now returns data correctly with use_case information
+  - Document filtering by use case now works properly

 ### Example Prompts System Implementation Progress